Convert Gerber files to a simulation-ready STEP file with full copper geometry (defeatured) — free tool for EM simulation.

 As we are dealing with a transmission line, we need to ensure that the impedance of the trace matches the impedance of the source and load.
 This helps to minimize reflections and maximize power transfer.

-For SATA the impedance is specified as 100 ohms [3].
+For SATA the differential impedance is specified as 100 ohms [3].

 As we want to order from JLCPCB we will use a 4-layer board even though we only need two layers.
 The reason is that a two layer board is constructed differently from a multi layer board.